-- Geriatric Inmates. - Lesbian, Gay, Bisexual, Transgender, or Intersex Inmates. - Inmates from Unique Jurisdictions (e.g., Illegal Aliens). - High Security Unit Females. - a.
+- Geriatric Inmates.

+- Inmates from Unique Jurisdictions (e.g., Illegal Aliens).

+- High Security Unit Females.

+a.
 Geriatric Inmates.
 Geriatric inmates are defined as those at least 65 years of age or older, although aging inmates may seek similar services at age 50.
 Studies suggest members of the inmate population may present as physiologically older than their actual age due to a combination of lifestyle factors.
 Considerations for the management of elderly inmates may include the need for longer time to travel across the compound, the possibility of placement in a housing unit near Health Services or the dining hall, the need for an inmate companion, or housing on the bottom level of a facility.
 Programming considerations may include the need for larger print material or the need for specialty program implementation.
 The Women and Special Populations Branch should be consulted about program implementation or modification issues.